cklim83/test_md/03_rb130_rb139/closure.md

 ### Yielding
-A method will only execute the passed-in block if it contains the `yield` keyword.
-When `yield` is evaluated, execution is passed from the method to the block.
-After the block completes execution and returns (a value), execution resumes after the yield keyword.
+A method will only execute a passed-in block if it contains the `yield` keyword.
+When Ruby interpreter ecnounter `yield`, execution flows from the method to the block.
+After the block completes execution and returns a value, execution will resume after the `yield` keyword.
 ```ruby
 def echo_with_yield(str)
   yield